 If you have a Debian compatible OS, the auto-install.sh script will download and install a compatible Debian package on your system.

-If you don't have a Debian compatible OS, the auto-install.sh script will download a compatible Debian tar file onto your system.
-Then just follow a few steps to install it.
+If you don't have a Debian compatible OS, the auto-install.sh script will download a generic tar file onto your system.
+Then you just need to follow a few additional steps to install it.

 To download and run the auto-install.sh script, copy and paste the following 3 lines to the device's console, then press the "Enter" key:

 curl -LkO https://raw.githubusercontent.com/remoteit/installer/master/scripts/auto-install.sh chmod +x ./auto-install.sh sudo ./auto-install.sh